 The DRB can approve, continue, deny or modify the owner's request regarding a design variation to 17.3.4F(2), Single Family Accessory Uses, to allow a fence and screening in the front yard on Lot 102, 710 Mountain Village Boulevard.
-If the Design review Board approves this application, below is a draft recommended motion for consideration:
+Staff has provided two alternative motions for your consideration.